By: Marilyn L. Davis

 - Mary does not even know you; she just thinks you have on a great pair of shoes and wonders if she should ask you after the meeting where you got them.

 Your Thoughts and Emotions are Different Than Mine

 Each person has different thoughts and feelings about the same experience.
 Individual perceptions of what is going on, or what you and others think about something, and feelings about a situation or person rarely tell the story.

 To get a clear picture of the “reality” of this scenario, each person would need to tell their truth, and then let others process it and then reach a conclusion.

 Rarely do we take the time to ask about other people’s opinions.
-We have just come to conclusions and have feelings about a situation.
+We have just come to conclusions and have feelings about the situation.
 As the author, Fred Ward says, “If some woman tells me how she feels about something, my immediate assumption is that she wants an answer, or that she wants me to solve her problem.
-In fact, all she wants to do is share, or show how she feels.”
+In fact, all she wants to do is share or show how she feels.”

 Learn to Claim How You Feel